lithnet/access-manager-docs/configuration/deploying-features/laps/setting-up-microsoft-laps-for-aad.md

 The final step is to create an authorization rule, granting permission for your selected users and groups to access the LAPS passwords for the specified computers.

 From the `Authorization rules/Computers` page, select `Add...` to create a new rule.
-Select the Azure AD tenant, device group, or computer you want to assign access to, and provide a friendly description for this rule.
+Select the Entra ID tenant, device group, or computer you want to assign access to, and provide a friendly description for this rule.
 This will appear in audit logs if a user is granted access.

 Expand the `Access control` section and select `Edit Permissions...` to open the ACL editor.

 ![!](../../../images/ui-page-authz-editsecurity-laps-only.png)

 {% hint style="info" %}
-When a computer is using Microsoft's Windows LAPS agent, and it is configured to store its password in Azure AD, then password rotation is not possible.
-Azure AD does not provide an API that AMS can use to indicate to the machine that the password should be rotated.
+When a computer is using Microsoft's Windows LAPS agent, and it is configured to store its password in Microsoft Entra, then password rotation is not possible.
+Entra ID does not provide an API that AMS can use to indicate to the machine that the password should be rotated.

 You can however use the built-in [PostAuthenticationActions and PostAuthenticationResetDelay policy settings](https://learn.microsoft.com/en-us/windows-server/identity/laps/laps-management-policy-settings#postauthenticationresetdelay) to trigger the password change after logon.
 {% endhint %}